sematext/docs/docs/events/index.md

 ## Events API

-Events can be added and retrieved via an API.
+Events can be added, searched, and retrieved via an [event API](event-api.md).